ophub/amlogic-s9xxx-armbian/build-armbian/armbian-docs/README.md

 ### 12.6 Selection of bootstrap file

-In general, just use `/boot/uEnv.txt`.
-The `/boot/extlinux/extlinux.conf` file is required for individual devices, such as T95 (s905x) / T95Z-Plus (s912) etc. If necessary, delete the `.bak` in the `/boot/extlinux/extlinux.conf.bak` file name that comes with the firmware to use it. `armbian-install` automatically checks when writing to eMMC and creates an `extlinux.conf` file if it exists.
+- Of the currently known devices, only the `T95(s905x)` / `T95Z-Plus(s912)` require the use of the `/bootfs/extlinux/extlinux.conf` file.
+After writing the firmware to the USB, double-click to open it, and delete the `.bak` in the `/boot/extlinux/extlinux.conf.bak` file name that comes with the firmware to use it. `armbian-install` automatically checks when writing to eMMC and creates an `extlinux.conf` file if it exists.

+- Other devices only need `/boot/uEnv.txt` to boot, do not modify the `extlinux.conf.bak` file.

 ### 12.7 Network settings